aloistr/swisseph/doc/swisseph.md

 27.10.2016 Io/Jupiter 190.1792187 1.1144514

-### Test 9: Planetocentric Position of a Planetary Moon {#test-9-planetocentric-position-of-a-planetary-moon .list-paragraph}
+### Test 9: Planetocentric Position of a Planetary Moon

 Now, we try the same choosing Jupiter himself as the observer location.